 What to keep in mind: A supplement may be “natural,” but that doesn’t mean it’s safe.
 Herbal supplements aren’t regulated by the FDA, and they can have side effects.
 Some may even make ADHD medications less effective.
 Omegas can also have side effects, like upset stomach and blood thinning.
 And not all kids with ADHD have omega deficiencies.

-If you suspect that your child has these deficiencies, talk to her pediatrician.
-A lab can test her blood levels.
+If you suspect these deficiencies, talk to your child’s health care provider.
+A lab can test your child’s blood levels.

 Eliminating Sugar and Other Foods